kosta4310/nodejs2023Q2-service/README.md

 # Home Library Service

 A Joi library is used to validate all schemas.
-A Prisma was used as an ORM.
+A Prisma was used as an ORM to store and update data.

 ## Downloading